Salix were approached for design support on an intertidal project on the Thames, just shy of the Thames Tidal Barrier.

 A novel solution to a terrace intertidal habitat

-In August 2015 the dormant reeds pre-established in Coir Rolls were installed alongside the Rock Roll component.
+In August 2015 Common Reed, pre-established in Coir Rolls were installed alongside the Rock Roll component.

-The Common Reed Phragmites australis is tolerant of brackish water and frequent inundation.
-The reeds were established in a Coir Roll off site by ourselves at our wetland nursery in Norfolk.
+The Common Reed, Phragmites australis is tolerant of brackish water and frequent inundation.
+The reeds were established in a Coir Roll off site at our wetland nursery in Norfolk.

 The combination of permanent Rock Rolls and biodegradable Coir Rolls will provide a range of sediment traps that will benefit the biodiversity of the habitat in the future.

-And the result two years on is one to be proud of, the reeds have filled the tray and the habitat is firmly established for the benefit of a wide range of wildlife.
+And the result two years on is one to be proud of, the reeds have filled the terrace and the habitat is firmly established for the benefit of a wide range of wildlife.